dpelkmann/system_mindset/README.md

 alias sm_tig='GIT_DIR=${sm_dir}system_mindset/ GIT_WORK_TREE=$HOME tig'
 ```

-So with `sm <cmd>` you can work as with `git <cmd>`.
-For example to pull use `sm pull` or to push use `sm push`.
-Add aliases witch fit you the best.
-I like the command line tool tig, so I use the `sm_tig` alias to use it for adding, staging and commiting my changes.
+You can therefore work with `sm <cmd>` in the same way as with `git <cmd>`.
+For example, use `sm pull` to pull or `sm push` to push.
+Add aliases that suit you best.
+I like the command line tool tig, so I use the alias `sm_tig` to use it for adding, deploying and committing my changes.

 ## Software